godoncoke/coke/README.md

 What is IDOPROFITIDOCOKE?
 --------

-IDOPROFITIDOCOKE is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-IDOPROFITIDOCOKE uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-IDOPROFITIDOCOKE Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the IDOPROFITIDOCOKE Core software, see https://bitcointalk.org/index.php?topic=2272607.0.
+IDOPROFITIDOCOKE is the future

 IDOPROFITIDOCOKE Specifications
 --------

-- Release date: 15/10/2017 / Premine ~ 4%
+- Release date: 22/05/2019 /
+- Premine ~ 4%
 - ASIC resistance
 - NeoScrypt hashing algorithm
 - Difficulty retargets using Dark Gravity Wave